r1cksec/corptrace/README.md

 ```

 ## Configuration
-The `modules.json` file contains all modules that can be executed by thot. <br>
+The `modules.json` file contains all modules that can be executed by thoth. <br>
 The modules have the following structure:

 ```